 Before the Canadian government could go ahead with plans to build railways and settle the west it had to deal somehow with the people who already lived there.
-Several different native tribes hunted buffalo throughout the northwest.
+Several different First Nations groups hunted buffalo throughout the northwest.
 There were Cree, Ojibwa, Assiniboine, Chippewa and Blackfoot.
 By 1870 their way of life was already threatened by white encroachment and the introduction of the rifle which was rapidly wiping out the buffalo herds.

 the Buffalo >>